limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 _Note that the reverse of "edocrq" is "qrcode"._

-Well, in any case, the file `edocrq` is available from the web server and it looked like this.
+Well, in any case, the file `edocrq` is available from the web server and it looked like this:

 ![edocrq.png](/assets/images/posts/cyberry-walkthrough/edocrq.png)